nguyenquanltdd/Sky-loyalty-framework/doc/userguide/customers/account/account_creation.rst

 Creating Customer account from admin
 =====================================

-| Customer usually create their own accounts from your webshop or using Customer Cockpit.
+Customer usually create their own accounts from your webshop or using Customer Cockpit.

-| However, you can also create customer account directly from the Admin or POS Cockpit, which is useful when customers order by phone or at merchant location.
+However, you can also create customer account directly from the Admin or POS Cockpit, which is useful when customers order by phone or at merchant location.

 .. note::

-    **The Customer account created from the Admin or POS Cockpit has an active status at once, so there is no need to activate its account by him**
+    **The Customer account created from the Admin or POS Cockpit has an active status instantly, so there is no need to activate its account by him**

 .. image:: /userguide/_images/add_customer.png
    :alt:   New Customer Account Information